-What we here at IBUSA have found is that once Pristiq has been prescribed, the chances of qualifying for anything better than a Standard rate pretty much disappear.
-Now that’s not such a bad thing because after all, Standard is considered “normal”, so being able to qualify for a Standard rate isn’t all that bad.
+This is why, we at IBUSA have found that once Pristiq has been prescribed, the chances of qualifying for anything better than a Standard rate pretty much disappear.
+Now, that’s not such a bad thing because Standard is considered “normal, ” so being able to qualify for a Standard rate isn’t all that bad.

 The problem is…

-That typically when we encounter folks who are taking Pristiq, they’re also exhibiting some significant signs that their depression is a serious one.
-So serious that it’s unlikely that they will be able to qualify for a traditional term or whole life insurance policy.
+Typically, when we encounter folks who are taking Pristiq, they’re also exhibiting some significant signs that their depression is a serious one.
+It’s so serious that it’s unlikely that they will be able to qualify for a traditional term or whole life insurance policy.
 For example, these folks may have to be hospitalized for their condition, or they may be currently receiving disability benefits due to their condition.
-Two situations where it would be very unlikely that they would also be able to qualify for a traditional term or whole life insurance policy.
+Two situations where it would be doubtful that they would also be able to qualify for a traditional term or whole life insurance policy.

 In cases like these…

-We will typically recommend that these individuals pursue an alternative product such as a guaranteed issue life insurance policy or an accidental death policy.
+We typically recommend that these individuals pursue an alternative product, such as a guaranteed-issue life insurance or accidental death policy.

-The good news is that we here at IBUSA offer these “types” of policies in additional to traditional terms or whole lives so we will be able to go over any options you may qualify for.
+The good news is that we at IBUSA offer these “types” of policies in addition to traditional terms or whole lives, so we can discuss any options you may qualify for.
 This brings us to the next segment of this article, which is…

 The good news is…

-That here at IBUSA, we have plenty of experience helping folks like yourself qualify for traditional life insurance coverage.
-Because we work with so many different life insurance companies you won’t need to spend days and days calling different insurance companies because we can do that for you simultaneously!
+Here at IBUSA, we have plenty of experience helping folks like yourself qualify for traditional life insurance coverage.
+Because we work with so many different life insurance companies, you won’t need to spend days and days calling different insurance companies because we can do that for you simultaneously!